 In every discussion of this situation, one camp immediately suggests terminating the brilliant-toxic employee.
 They make a strong case.
 One person cannot destroy the environment for the rest of the people.
-Give the individual ample warning, due process, even coaching, and at the end of the day, if they don’t change their ways, fire them.
+Give the individual ample warning, due process, even coaching, and, at the end of the day, if they don’t change their ways, fire them.

-Your instinct is to walk on eggshells around this individual.
-Your instinct is wrong.
 While it may be uncomfortable to open a difficult discussion on inappropriate or destructive behavior with your resident genius employee, you must provide clear, constructive behavioral feedback in a timely manner.
 Anything less will be perceived as tacit approval of these behaviors by all parties.

-Do not ignore the politics of the situation.
 There will invariably be individuals in other roles of authority who both recognize your employee’s abilities and believe that you as the manager may very well be the problem.
 Your best ally is your boss.
 Keep her informed; ask her input on your handling of the situation and ensure that she has an opportunity to understand the impact of the employee’s toxicity on the entire team’s effectiveness and morale.

-The Bottom-Line for Now
+The Bottom Line, for Now

 There’s no easy way around dealing with the brilliant-toxic employee.
-Your credibility as a manager is at stake, as is the performance of your team.
-The best approach is to play fair, engage, follow a deliberate process, document your steps in accordance with your firm’s policies and resolve the dilemma.
+Your credibility as a manager is at stake as is the performance of your team.
+The best approach is to play fair, engage, follow a deliberate process, document your steps in accordance with your firm’s policies, and resolve the dilemma.
 And remember, everyone is watching.